OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 What you will notice from this diagram is that public traffic from the Internet enters the application via the frontend.
 This traffic is plain HTTP.

-The communicate between the microservices is then performed with [gRPC](https://grpc.io/), which is:
+Communication between the microservices is then performed with [gRPC](https://grpc.io/), which is:

 > A high-performance, open source universal RPC framework